metagenlab/zDB/README.md

 If you do not remember which runs are available, you can list them with the ```zdb list_runs``` command.

-### Know issue
+### Known issue

-When trying to run several instances of the webapp on the same machine, you'll need to modify two files to avoid interferences between the instance.
+When trying to run several instances of the webapp on the same machine, you'll need to modify two files to avoid interferences between the instances.

 In zdb/gunicorn/gunicorn.py:
 ```